Ardirizmaldi/miniproject/readme.md

 ## Development server

-First instal npm run `npm install` in the folder using terminal Run `ng serve` for a dev server.
+First instal npm run `npm install` in the folder using terminal direct to the project folder.
+Then, After `node_modules` installed in the folder type run `ng serve` in the terminal for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build in webpack bundle